Marilina Bertoldi: Personal life

 She is openly gay.
 Her sister, Lula Bertoldi, is a member of the alternative rock band Eruca Sativa.

 Influences

 Bertoldi has mentioned Argentine singer Gustavo Cerati as one of the artists that has inspired her the most.
-She has also expressed her admiration for singers such as Nina Simone and Aretha Franklin, especially for her first album with Connor Questa where there is a cover of Franlin's song "Respect".
+She has also expressed her admiration for singers such as Nina Simone and Aretha Franklin, especially for her first album with Connor Questa where there is a cover of Franklin's song "Respect".